Higher congruences between newforms and Eisenstein series of squarefree level: Introduction

 Using an algorithm adapted from Naskr\k{e}cki \cite[\S 4.2]{naskrkecki2014higher}, we provide computational examples to illustrate our main results.
 While Naskr\k{e}cki has computed a large number of Eisenstein congruences, his work concerns congruences of $q$-expansions rather than congruences away from $N$.
 As a result, his data does not necessarily agree with ours.
 For example, if $N=97$ and $p=2,$ then $\mathrm{val}_2(\frac{96}{12}) = 3$.
 Since the constant term of $E_{2,N}$ has a $2$-adic valuation of 2, Naskr\k{e}cki's algorithm returns 2 as the depth of congruence.
 On the other hand, our algorithm returns 3, which agrees with the equality in Eq. (\ref{klosinineq}).
 Moreover, Naskr\k{e}cki's algorithm determines the exact Eisenstein series in $E_2(\Gamma_0(N))$ for which a congruence holds; we do not require this information since the Hecke eigenvalues of all Eisenstein series in $E_2(\Gamma_0(N))$ coincide away from $N$.
 Because of these differences, we use our modified algorithm for congruence computations.

-Lastly, we note that work of Wake and Wang-Erickson \cite{wake2017rank} studies similar questions about the rank of the Eisenstein ideal.
-In particular, their methods are based on pseudodeformation theory.
+Lastly, we note that work of Wake and Wang-Erickson \cite{wake2017rank,wake2018eisenstein}, Ribet--Yoo \cite{yoo2013index}, and Ohta \cite{masami2014eisenstein} independently study similar questions about various Eisenstein ideals.

 This paper is organized as follows.
-In Section \ref{commalg}, we recall important commutative algebra results as well as background information on the Hilbert-Samuel function.
-In Section \ref{depthsresult}, we prove the main results and also briefly address the cases $p=2,3$ and $N=q_1q_2$.
+In Section \ref{commalg}, we recall important commutative algebra results as well as background information on the Hilbert--Samuel function.
+In Section \ref{depthsresult}, we prove the main results and briefly address the cases $p=2,3$.
 In Section \ref{examples and application}, we discuss applications and give computational examples.
 Appendix \ref{algorithm} contains the algorithm used to compute all congruences.

-\subsection{Acknowledgments.}
+\subsection{Acknowledgments}

-I thank my advisor Ellen Eischen for suggesting that I study higher Eisenstein congruences as well as for her constructive feedback and ongoing guidance.
+This paper grew out of a PhD thesis completed at the University of Oregon under the supervision of Ellen Eischen, whom I wish to thank for her constructive feedback and guidance throughout.
 I am also grateful to Krzysztof Klosin for generously taking time to provide helpful insights and detailed comments on this project during the past year.
-I thank Kimball Martin, Preston Wake, and Carl Wang-Erickson for several useful conversations.
-Lastly, I thank the referee for a careful review of this paper, including pointing out an error in an earlier version. \\\\ This work was partially supported by an AAUW American Dissertation Fellowship and a UO Doctoral Research Fellowship.
+I thank Tobias Berger, Kimball Martin, Preston Wake, and Carl Wang-Erickson for several useful conversations.
+Lastly, I thank the referee for a careful review of the manuscript.
+This work was partially supported by an AAUW American Dissertation Fellowship and a UO Doctoral Research Fellowship.

-\section{Commutative Algebra Preliminaries}
+\section{Commutative algebra preliminaries}

 Throughout this section, we use the following notation.
 Let $p$ be a prime, and let $\mathcal{O}$ be the valuation ring of a finite extension $E$ of $\Q_p$.
 Also, let $\varpi$ be a uniformizer of $\Oo$ and write $\F_\varpi=\Oo/\varpi\Oo$ for the residue field.